MetalbolicX/chartex/docs/api-reference.md

 console.log(scatter(salesData, salesOptions));
 ```

-> [!Note]
-> - Each data point is positioned using [x, y] coordinates in the value array.
-> - The chart automatically scales based on the specified ratio for both axes.
-> - Individual points can have custom styling and size through style and sides properties.
-> - The legend displays all unique keys with their corresponding styles.
-> - Axes include scale markers based on the specified gap values and ratios.
-> - The chart supports multiple data series by using the same key with different coordinates.
-> - The coordinate system uses the bottom-left as the origin (0, 0).

 ### `sparkline`

 Creates a compact, inline sparkline chart representing a series of numeric values as a sequence of Unicode bar characters.
 Sparklines are ideal for visualizing trends or patterns in small spaces, such as tables or dashboards.